tikv/website/content/docs/3.0/tasks/deploy/introduction.md

 TiKV is deployed alongside a [Placement Driver](https://github.com/pingcap/pd/) (PD) cluster.
 PD is the cluster manager of TiKV, which periodically checks replication constraints to balance load and data automatically.
 {{< /info >}}

-For your **first steps** into TiKV requires only a few things:
+Your **first steps** into TiKV require only the following:

 * A modest machine that fulfills the [system requirements](#system-requirements).
 * A running [Docker](https://docker.com) service.

-If you have those, follow through the [`docker-compose`](../docker-compose) guide to get a test setup of TiKV running on your machine.
+After you set up the environment, follow through the [`docker-compose`](../docker-compose) guide to get a test setup of TiKV running on your machine.

 **Production** usage is typically done via automation requiring: